MysteryPancake/Houdini-Fun/README.md

 2swap makes [beautiful videos](https://www.youtube.com/watch?v=YGLNyHd2w10) about graph theory, with animations of adding and removing edges.

-In Vellum you can use a SOP Solver to change the topology, then repair the constraint geometry to match.
+To do this in Vellum, you can use a SOP Solver to change the topology, then repair the constraint geometry to match.

 <img src="./images/vellum_growth.webp" width="400">